 Art of the Title

-MANAGING EDITOR, CO-OWNER, creative director, CURATOR, WRITER
+editor in chief, creative director, CURATOR, WRITER

-Launched in 2007, Art of the Title combines interviews with filmmakers and directors, designers, and craftspeople with in-depth analyses and behind-the-scenes materials
+Launched in 2007, Art of the Title combines interviews with filmmakers and directors, designers, and craftspeople with in-depth analyses and behind-the-scenes materials.

 The Art of the Title story

 Art of the Title was founded in 2007 by motion designer Ian Albinson and writer Alexander Ulloa as a blog intending to highlight the design of title sequences.
 In 2011, I joined as Managing Editor and Will Perkins joined as Senior Editor.
 In 2012, we launched a redesign developed in partnership with New Zealand-based studio CactusLab, adopting a responsive structure and allowing the site to seamlessly adapt from desktop to mobile.
+In 2018, I became Editor in Chief.

 DAVID FINCHER, Director of Se7en, Fight Club, and The Game: